Direkt zur Hauptnavigation springen Direkt zum Inhalt springen Jump to sub navigation

 Spanish time (Solar CAT)

 See www.iac.es/OOCC/solar-cat/ for more information.
 According to international agreements, 20% of the observing time is reserved for assignment by the Spanish solar CAT.
-Presently, there are no restrictions on nationality to apply for GREGOR and VTT time through the solar CAT.
+Presently, there are no restrictions on nationality to apply for GREGOR time through the solar CAT.
 Application at www.iac.es/OOCC/solar-cat/.

 Acknowledgement and citations